DVA Claim Form: A Step-by-Step Guide to Compensation and Support for Veterans under MRCA

 • Delegate Assignment: Can take up to 4 months, especially if documentation is incomplete or workloads are high.

-• Permanent Impairment Processing: Usually takes 6 to 9 months, depending on the complexity of your condition and the team managing your file.
+• Permanent Impairment Processing: Usually takes 12 months or more, depending on the complexity of your condition and the team managing your file.

-• Full Claims Journey: From initial submission to final outcome, most claims take 1.5 to 2 years.
+• Full Claims Journey: From initial submission to final outcome, most claims take 18–24 months.

 Why Delays Happen